 The seminars took place in Russia in 2018 and the audit took place in July 2019 in Moscow and Vladimir.
 The Secretariat has invited the Russian authorities to present the report at a meeting of the Working Group on GLP in Japan in February 2020.

-In 2019, The OECD undertook a case study of Moscow for the A Territorial Approach to the SDGs programme.
+In 2019, The OECD undertook a case study of Moscow for the OECD Programme on a Territorial Approach to the SDGs programme.
 This work is part of a broader consortium for the programme, which currently includes 9 pilot cities/regions.
 In November 2019, the OECD and the Russian authorities agreed to begin work on a national-level review of urban policies.

 In 2019, the OECD conducted a seminar on “Redefining Cities” in Moscow.
 Hosted by the Ministry of Economic Development, this technical seminar for almost 100 Russian officials and experts focused on data and methodological issues for defining functional urban areas and ways of using such data for better urban policy formulation and implementation.